 - Chill—Refrigerate food promptly.

-For a chart of the recommended internal temperature for foods and more safety tips visit USDA.gov.
+For a chart of foods' recommended internal temperature and safety tips, visit USDA.gov.